Policy Tracker

 (a) “Agency” includes the state boards, commissions, and officers to which this chapter is made applicable by law, except that wherever the word “agency” alone is used the power to act may be delegated by the agency, and wherever the words “agency itself” are used the power to act shall not be delegated unless the statutes relating to the particular agency authorize the delegation of the agency’s power to hear and decide.

-(b) “Party” includes the agency, the respondent, and any person, other than an officer or an employee of the agency in his or her their official capacity, who has been allowed to appear or participate in the proceeding.
+(b) “Party” includes the agency, the respondent, and any person, other than an officer or an employee of the agency in their official capacity, who has been allowed to appear or participate in the proceeding.

-(c) (1) “Person,” “participant,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, robots, or other nonhuman entities, whether physical or digital.
+(c) (1) “Person,” “participant,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, or robots, whether physical or digital.

 (d) “Respondent” means any person against whom an accusation or District Statement of Reduction in Force is filed pursuant to Section 11503 or against whom a statement of issues is filed pursuant to Section 11504.